jlozion026/dashlab_challenge/README.md

    This button will start to process document

-6. During the processing document, a print diagnostic will be shown.
+6. During the processing of document, a print diagnostic will be shown.
    ![image](https://github.com/jlozion026/dashlab_challenge/assets/82523427/2ff4c622-e91a-4ce4-93b6-81f2b6190192)

    File Information